justcoder1/pink-Panther-React/buildHistory.md

 <r>BE - Merged issue 7 into main - appendix HTTP Actions</r>
 <r>FE - Merged issue 14 into main - string formatted as html</r>

-## 31-01-2024
-- refactored the GITHub issues and created projects for FE and BE to track work easier.
-- fixed the WikiPedia API returning html as string to correctly render in the table.
-<r>FE - Merged issue 14 into main - string formatted as html</r>
-- Implemented 'confirm-provider' by mui to the app so it can be used throughout the app.
-- Implemented Toast notifications.
-<c>I had to research and learn how to implement the confirm provider</c>

-## 01-02-2024
-- refactored modal to a global component.
-- removed font-awesome and replaced with react icons

 ## 30-01-2024
 - Structured out the appendix page
 - There are jobs left on the appendix ticket before can be merged into main